giacecco/my-shadow/README.md

 $
 ```

-In the background, the message is encrypted using [GnuPG](https://www.gnupg.org/) so that all of the readers you have previously configured can read it.
+In the background, the message is encrypted using [GnuPG](https://www.gnupg.org/) so that all of the recipients you have previously configured can read it.
 The encrypted message is published pseudoanonymously on [Gist](https://gist.github.com/) (it's just *pseudo*anonymously because the people at GitHub will know it came from your IP address).

 ![example Gist](extras/doc/example-gist.png "Example Gist")